 Periodontics is the field of dentistry that specializes in the prevention, diagnosis, and treatment of diseases that occur in the area surrounding and supporting your teeth.
 This can include your gums, periodontal ligament, cementum and alveolar bone.
 These diseases are called periodontal diseases, and they usually involve unnecessary inflammation or bleeding in the gums.
 Periodontics works to rectify this situation and treat the diseased gums, as failure to treat a periodontal disease can result in loose teeth and eventually even losing teeth.

 There are a variety of different oral surgery and periodontics procedures that a dental surgeon or periodontist may perform.
-Here are a few of the most common types of oral surgery and periodontics procedures:

 This common procedure is when a dental surgeon needs to remove wisdom when the jaw is not large enough to house them.
 Even if the jaw is large enough, sometimes the wisdom teeth emerge irregularly and need to be removed.
 These irregular wisdom teeth can cause swelling, pain, and possibly infection.